 Athens is one of the coolest and most beautiful cities in Europe and no matter what time of the year you are planning to visit, it has an astounding number of things to offer visitors.

 After a mild winter in Athens, the city starts blooming during the spring and it becomes one of the top destinations to visit in Europe from March until the end of spring.

 In March, just like in any season, the Acropolis is one heck of a place and is the main attraction of Athens and is absolutely worth a visit.
 The ancient sight is definitely a highlight when visiting Athens in March as it won’t have nearly the crowds it receives during the summer months.

-If you are planning to visit Athens in March, you will have a great opportunity to see how the locals are celebrating the Greek Independence Day that is taking place on March 25.
+If you are planning to visit Athens in March, you will have a great opportunity to see how the locals are celebrating Greek Independence Day which is taking place on March 25.